 - 1,145 sq m (above ground level)

-- 1,394 sq m (including the lot on the corner of Českobratrská and Poděbradova Streets; the lot may form part of an underground parking garage; suitable alterations will be made to the lot at ground level).
+- 1,394 sq m (the area on the corner of Českobratrská and Poděbradova St. = parcel no. 1314/1 may form part of an underground parking garage; the ground level will be modified appropriately)

-- More information on this site is given in the Regulating conditions, which you will find below (under ‘Appendices’).
+- More information on this site is given in the Regulatory conditions, which you will find below (under ‘Appendices’).

 Site compliance with zoning plan